Noise-Resilient Quantum Metrology with Quantum Computing: Results

-The primary goal of quantum metrology is to estimate unknown physical parameters with a precision surpassing classical limits.
-As illustrated in Fig.~\ref{fig1}(b), a typical quantum metrology protocol begins by initializing the system in a probe state $\rho_0 = |\psi_0\rangle\langle \psi_0|$, where $|\psi_0\rangle$ may exhibit entanglement to enhance measurement sensitivity.
+The primary goal of QM is to estimate unknown physical parameters with a precision surpassing classical limits.
+As illustrate in Fig.~\ref{fig1}b, a typical QM protocol begins by initializing the system in a probe state $\rho_0 = |\psi_0\rangle\langle \psi_0|$, where $|\psi_0\rangle$ may exhibit entanglement to enhance measurement sensitivity.
 In magnetic field sensing, for instance, the objective is to estimate an unknown field strength by determining the corresponding frequency $\omega$.
 As the probe evolves over time $t$, a phase $\phi = \omega t$ is imprinted on the state, yielding $\rho_t = |\psi_t\rangle\langle \psi_t|$ with $|\psi_t\rangle = U_\phi |\psi_0\rangle = e^{-i\phi} |\psi_0\rangle$.
 Measurements are then performed on $\rho_t$ to infer $\phi$, and thereby $\omega$.
-When probes are used independently, the estimation precision is bounded by the SQL.
-By contrast, entangled states—such as GHZ states—can surpass the SQL and approach the ultimate HL.
-In quantum metrology, two key performance indicators are accuracy, which reflects the closeness to the true value, and precision, which quantifies the reproducibility of measurements, as shown in Fig.~\ref{fig1}(a).
+When probes are used independently, the estimation precision is bounded by the standard quantum limit.
+By contrast, entangled states, such as the Greenberger–Horne–Zeilinger (GHZ) state, can surpass the standard quantum limit and approach the ultimate Heisenberg limit.
+In QM, two key performance indicators are accuracy, which reflects the closeness to the true value, and precision, which quantifies the reproducibility of measurements.

 In realistic settings, however, quantum sensors are inevitably affected by noise.
 During the sensing process, interactions with the environment introduce deviations in the measurement outcomes.
-This noisy evolution can be modeled by a superoperator $\tilde{\mathcal{U}}_{\phi} = \Lambda \circ U_{\phi}$, where $\Lambda$ denotes the noise channel and ideally reduces to the identity.
-Throughout this work, we use the tilde notation $\tilde{M}$ to indicate that an operator $M$ is noise-affected.
+This noisy evolution can be modeled by a superoperator $\tilde{\mathcal{U}}_{\phi} = \Lambda \circ U_{\phi}$, where $\Lambda$ denotes the noise channel.
+Throughout this work, we use the tilde notation $\tilde{M}$ to indicate that an operator $M$ is noise-corrupted.

-The simplest scenario considers a two-stage evolution process, as illustrated in Fig.~\ref{fig1}(b), leading to the final state:
+The simplest scenario considers a two-stage evolution process (see \textit{Methods}), leading to the final state:

 where $P_0$ is the probability of no error, and $\tilde{N}$ is a unitary noise operator.
 Such environmental noise degrades both the accuracy and precision of metrological tasks.
 To mitigate these effects, the central challenge becomes extracting as much useful information about $\rho_t$ as possible from the noise-corrupted state $\tilde{\rho}_t$.